LiamMeredith96/medi-score-calc-liam/README.md

+## William Meredith
-# medi-score-calc-liam
+# Medi Score Calculator
-Function to calculate the score for a patient
+Solution for Aire Logic placement task- function to calculate the medi score for a patient.